Browse my Breaking the Code crime blog or use the search engine on the right

 It is my hope that the knowledge you gain through understanding the world of gangs, crime, street life and abuse will help you understand how to be the best parent that you can possibly be, not by telling you what to do or by preaching, but by detailing the results of failure by other parents who have preceded you, and thereby, teaching.
 This is much of the reason behind me writing my book, Breaking the Code.

 Please realize that you cannot control what your child sees outside of your house.
 However, you can control how your child views that which he/she sees outside of your house.
-This is critical because every action that your child takes has a root cause in how he/she viewed events in their life.
+This is critical.
+Remember, every action that your child takes has a root cause in how he/she viewed events in their life.
 Your child is constantly learning.
 Everything your child sees teaches him/her something about life and molds their reactions to future events.

 It is for this reason that I condemned the Times Colonist for its article eulogizing the death of a drug dealer.
 That article sent the wrong message to our youth just as adherence to some silly “street code” teaches our children poor values.